idianal/personal-site/posts/2022/course-review-computer-networks.md

 #### Conclusion

-CS 6250 delivered on its goal of deepening my knowledge of internet technologies and computer networking in general.
+CS6250 delivered on its goal of deepening my knowledge of internet technologies and computer networking in general.
 The material covered is interesting, and I think every computer science professional should probably know the contents of this course.
 Although I don't foresee myself working directly on the technologies discussed here, they are ubiquitous enough to be helpful no matter which area of computer science I end up in.